alros/rag-python/15-diagnosis/README.md

 For this experiment, the knowledge is  split in thematic collections and only the collection about Depression is being loaded.

-The following dialog is used in combination with the `Depression` collection:
+The following dialogue is used in combination with the `Depression` collection:
 ```text
 Q: What do you do in your free time?
 A: The usual, I watch tv